 Get exclusive member benefits & effect social change.
 Join Today

 The urine urea nitrogen test determines how much urea is in the urine to assess the amount of protein breakdown.
 The test can help determine how well the kidneys are functioning, and if your intake of protein is too high or low.
+Additionally, it can help diagnose whether you have a problem with protein digestion or absorption from the gut.

 A common test for urea nitrogen is the blood urea nitrogen test, better known as BUN.
 This article refers to the urine urea nitrogen test, which is performed using a urine sample.

-A urea test can also:
+A urea nitrogen test can also:

 It may seem awkward or uncomfortable to urinate into a cup, but no physical discomfort should occur.
 Follow your doctor’s orders about how to collect the sample.
 Generally, you will maintain normal eating and drinking habits during the collection phase.